 Physical therapy is often non-negotiable depending on the reason you are going, so to save money on healthcare expenses, many turn to other ways to reduce spending.
 Mira can save you money on various healthcare services through a monthly membership to access affordable urgent care services, lab tests, and discounted prescription drugs for only $45 per month.

-Physical Therapy Costs
+How Much Physical Therapy Costs Without Insurance

 Paying for physical therapy without insurance is called an “out-of-pocket” expense.
 This means that you pay for it directly.
 Physical therapy starts with a consultation session where the therapist will assess your condition to construct the best plan for your needs.
 The physical therapist will give you tests to see how well you can walk, climb steps, assess your balance, and others depending on your condition.
 The first session is more expensive than a typical session, but the physical therapy costs $150 per session on average without insurance.